Stage 1 ovarian cancer means the cancer is only in the ovaries. Surgery is the main treatment. Some women need chemotherapy.

 Doctors use a simple 1 to 4 staging system for ovarian cancer.
 It is called the FIGO system after its authors - the International Federation of Gynaecological Oncologists.

-- stage 1a - the cancer is completely inside one ovary
+Stage 1A means the cancer is completely inside one ovary

-- stage 1b - the cancer is completely inside both ovaries
+Stage 1B means the cancer is completely inside both ovaries

 Treating stage 1 ovarian cancer